darnocer/darnocer/README.md

 `#IAMTUF`

 ## The Vault
-I believe that complete, but concise documentation should be readily available and easy to find.
-I also think more things need to be written in bullet points!
-I love to encourage knowledge sharing among my peers, so we can all learn and grow together.
-I often find myself compiling the essentials for my own understanding, and I want to formally share some of the highlights with the world in hopes of helping just one other person! :earth_americas:

-Check out THE VAULT on my other account [darnocers-tips](https://github.com/darnocers-tips) for summaries and gotchas of Heroku, React, and more!
+I love good documentation.
+Check out my other account [darnocers-tips](https://github.com/darnocers-tips) for summaries and gotchas of Heroku, React, and more!